 OV or EV order via public web form Manually processed Certificate application can be submitted by a representative of the Organization, which possesses the Device to which the certificate is applied.
 If the application is submitted by a different organization from the organization that owns the domain name or the IP address (e.g. by an IT service provider), the application must be authorized by the organization owning the domain name or IP address.
-OV or EV order using Telia's self-service software Automatically processed Certificate application can be submitted by an authorized Certificate Requester that has successfully authenticated to Telia's self-service software.
-The authorization must become from the organization owning the domain and subject values and authorization and authentication must be approved by CA as described above in chapter "Validation of authority".
+DV order via public web form Like OV and EV but also host domain name/IP address ownership or control of those is verified by using methods listed in Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates and any device or person having ownership or control of the server/domain can submit a valid DV application DV, OV or EV order using Telia's self- service software Automatically processed Certificate application can be submitted by an authorized Certificate Requester that has successfully authenticated to Telia's self-service software.
+The authorization must become from the organization owning/controlling the domain and subject values and authorization and authentication must be approved by CA as described above in chapter "Validation of authority".